In this guide I will disassemble a HP Compaq 8510p notebook PC and remove all main parts.

-Before you start, you should turn off the laptop and unplug the power adapter.
+Before you start, you should turn off the notebook and unplug the power adapter.

 Remove the battery.